goytoom/moral_alignment_sharing/README.md

 # Targeting Audiences Moral Values via Moral Framing Increases Spread of Misinformation

-This is the repository for the paper X. The repository contains all necessary codes, data, and result files, to replicate the project.
+This is the repository for the paper Moral Alignment Shapes Responses To Shared Content.
+The repository contains all necessary codes, data, and result files, to replicate the project.

 # Code Overview
 ## Study 1